 Additional information and safeguards regarding Okta’s data protection obligations (including for international transfers) to our customers are set forth in our subscription agreement form and related documents, including our Trust & Compliance Documentation, all of which are available online at https://www.okta.com/agreements.

 III.
 Personal Data We Collect and Data Sources

 We collect information about you when you provide it to us, when you interact with our products and services, websites and electronic systems, when you attend events and visit our offices, and when other sources provide it to us, as further described below.

 Based on our current practices (and including our practices over the last 12 months), we collect the following categories of information about you:

-Job Applicant Data: We collect contact and professional information, including your resume with educational and work background, that you provide when you apply for a job with Okta.
-We may also collect sensitive information, like your Social Security Number or other government identifier, racial or ethnic origin, or other such Personal Data that you provide in connection with your job application.
+Job Applicant Data.
+We collect contact and professional information, including your resume with educational and work background, that you provide when you apply for a job with Okta.
+We may also collect sensitive information, like your Social Security Number or other government identifier, criminal history information, racial or ethnic origin, or other such Personal Data that you provide in connection with your job application.

-Audio, Electronic, or Visual Data: If you attend an Okta in-person or virtual event or agree to be recorded in a telephone or video meeting, we may record some or all of that event or meeting.
+Audio, Electronic, or Visual Data.
+If you attend an Okta in-person or virtual event or agree to be recorded in a telephone or video meeting, we may record some or all of that event or meeting.
 For events, we may document the event in various ways, such as by taking photos at the event, interviewing you at the event, or recording your participation in a live question-and-answer or other interactive session.
 We use this information for business and marketing purposes to better inform the public about Okta, its events, and provide testimonials about our products and services, to the extent permitted by applicable law.

 Depending on your jurisdiction, if we collect sensitive data from you, we will do so by providing you with additional notice or confirming your consent upon collection, if required by applicable law.